dzhng/llamaflow/README.md

 import { OpenAI } from 'llama-flow';

 const model = new OpenAI({ apiKey: 'YOUR_OPENAI_KEY' });

-const assistant: Persona = {
+const chat = model.chat({
-  prompt: 'You are a smart and honest AI assistant',
-  qualifiers: [
+  systemMessage:
-    "Follow the user's requirements carefully & to the letter", 'Minimize any other prose',
+    "You are a smart and honest AI assistant.
+Follow the user's requirements carefully & to the letter, minimize any other prose.", });
-  ],
-};

-const chat = model.chat(assistant);
 const response = await chat.request(
   prompt.json({
     message: